Rank-level duality of Conformal Blocks for odd orthogonal Lie algebras in genus 0: Conformal Subalgebras and Rank-level duality map

-\subsection{Properties of Rank-level duality}
+\subsection{Properties of rank-level duality}

-In this section we recall some interesting properties of the rank-level duality maps.
-The following Proposition tell us about the behavior of the rank-level duality map in a smooth family of curves.
-For a proof see ~\cite{Bel}. \begin{proposition} Let $\mathcal{F}=(\pi:\mathcal{C}\rightarrow \mathcal{B}; s_1,\dots, s_n; \xi_1,\dots, \xi_n)$ be a family of smooth projective curves on a base $\mathcal{B}$ with sections $s_i$ and local coordinates $\xi_i$.
-Then the rank-level duality map $\alpha$ is projectively flat with respect to the $KZ/Hitchin/WZW$ connection. \end{proposition}
+In this section, we recall some interesting properties of rank-level duality maps.
+The following proposition tells us about the behavior of the rank-level duality map in a smooth family of curves.
+For a proof, we refer the reader to ~\cite{Bel}. \begin{proposition} Let $\mathcal{F}=(\pi:\mathcal{C}\rightarrow \mathcal{B}; s_1,\dots, s_n; \xi_1,\dots, \xi_n)$ be a family of smooth projective curves on a base $\mathcal{B}$ with sections $s_i$ and local coordinates $\xi_i$.
+Then, the rank-level duality map $\alpha$ is projectively flat with respect to the $KZ/Hitchin/WZW$ connection. \end{proposition}